emoriarty/blog/src/pages/beyond-merge/index.md

 pick e8fe7f6 README updated

 # Rebase d9ad32e..77ca177 onto d9ad32e (5 commands)
+...
 ```

 We can appreciate how git automatically has replaced the default pick command
 by *fixup*. git knows how to do so because we previously marked the commits were
 going to be squashed into the selected commit.
 The way the order was kept is by
 adding a new "fixup!" prefix to the commit message.
-The more prefixes,
-the next in line.
+Each new prefix increments
+one position in the queue.

 After saving the file the rebase takes action and the resulting log would look
 like this.